 6.2.2 Registered subscribers of network through UDM

-a) UDMRegNbr.
+a) RM.UdmRegNbr.

 b) This KPI describe the total number of subscribers that are registered to a network through UDM.
 It is corresponding to the measurement RM.RegisteredSubUDMNbrMean that counts subscribers registered in UDM.